-Acute bronchitis usually clears up after four or five days without antibiotics.
-If you have a fever, take acetaminophen or a nonsteroidal anti-inflammatory drug such as ibuprofen or naproxen.
-Rest and drink plenty of fluids—eight to 12 glasses a day—to thin the phlegm and make it easier to cough it up.
+If you are uncomfortable with body aches or a low grade fever, you can take acetaminophen or a nonsteroidal anti-inflammatory drug such as ibuprofen or naproxen.
+Rest and drink plenty of fluids — eight to 12 glasses a day — to thin the phlegm and make it easier to cough it up.

 Breathing in warm, moist air also helps loosen the discharge.
 If you don't have a vaporizer or humidifier, stand in a hot shower for a few minutes or run hot water in the sink and drape a towel over your head while breathing in the steam.

-Some people with acute bronchitis benefit from using a bronchodilator drug, usually in inhaler form.
+People with acute bronchitis may benefit from using an inhaled bronchodilator drug.
 It can help to open the airways.